ddc-java-15/capstone-proposal-seanblann/docs/index.md

 * Nurses dealing with difficult or rushed doctors.

-  > As a nurse, I find that communication is often lacking between nurses and doctors, so I need an app that lets me see exactly what the doctor requires for a given patient without having to track them down or decypher horrible handwriting on a patient's chart.
+  > As a nurse, I find that communication is often lacking between nurses and doctors, so I need an app that lets me see exactly what the doctor requires for a given patient without having to track them down or decipher horrible handwriting on a patient's chart.

 * Doctors who worry about their orders being missed or forgotten.